Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Ii-CZGy8-7A.md

 ### Transcript

-> so yeah what are the incentives to unlock tier 8 in terms of factory efficiency, well i mean the incentive is that you can progress in the game i guess
+> so yeah what are the incentives to unlock tier 8 in terms of factory efficiency, well I mean the incentive is that you can progress in the game I guess
 >
 > [Music]
 >
-> i'm not sure it will affect factory efficiency if i understand you correct your question correctly
+> I'm not sure it will affect factory efficiency if I understand you correct your question correctly